jhkoivis/swiftBlock/README.md

 	* ./pip.exe install numpy
 * Activate swiftBlock addon from Blender
 * Use noBlockMeshOnlyDict mode (3. option from first dropdown menu) and create only BlockMeshDict files
-* run blockMesh on your cluster and check the result on paraview (again windows)
+* run blockMesh on your computation cluster and check the result on Paraview (Paraview runs much better in windows due directx etc)

+## Caveats

+* Do multiple iterations of:
+	* 1. edits in blender (add tiny bits and layers)
+	* 2. save new .blend file
+	* 3. Swiftblock (DO NOT SAVE)
+	* 4. run blockMesh
+	* 5. check the points file with paraview (open .foam file in CFD folder)
+	* 6. reopen .blend file and goto 1
+* when extruding in blender use "EXTRUDE BLOCKS".
+Do not use normal "extrude" (hotkey e), it corrupts the internal mesh.

 ```